Old Town Scottsdale

 Worst Times: Mondays, when galleries and the Scottsdale Museum of Contemporary Art are closed, and summer, when it's just too hot to do any walking.

-From tacky souvenir shops to art galleries dealing in $100,000 paintings, downtown Scottsdale has a lot going on.
-With half a dozen distinct shopping districts around the area, it's easy to miss many of the highlights.
+Downtown Scottsdale is a curious place.
+Yes, it’s a tourist magnet with a lot of tacky souvenir shops, but it’s also a legitimate art destination and a lovely city in its own right, with civic adornments—not to mention a lot of nice restaurants—to be proud of.
+With half a dozen distinct shopping districts around the area, it’s easy to miss many of the highlights.
 This walking tour leads you past the best downtown Scottsdale has to offer.

-After finding a parking space in the large public garage at the corner of Brown Avenue and First Street, walk to the northwest corner of the garage where, at 7333 E. Scottsdale Mall, you will find the:
+Make it easy on yourself and park in the convenient garage at the south end of old town, just above E. 2nd St. on N. Wells Fargo Ave.
+Go to the northwest corner of the garage where, at 7333 E. Scottsdale Mall, you will find the:

 1. Scottsdale Historical Museum